Contributors

 Design and Development

-Jay Simon is the Manager for Web Development and Print Production for Research Projects at The Heritage Foundation.
+Jay Simon is the Manager of Web Development and Print Production for Policy Publications.

 About the Heritage Foundation’s Center for Education Policy